 If it's a monster, you must fight it.
 See Combat, p.
 3. If the card is a curse - see Curses, p.
-6 - it applies to you immediately (if it can) and is discarded (unless it has a persistent effect or you keep the card as a reminder of an upcoming effect).
+5 - it applies to you immediately if it can.
+It is then discarded, unless it has a persistent effect or you keep the card as a reminder of an upcoming effect.